 A branch of artificial intelligence and computer science called computer vision enables machines to read, comprehend, and evaluate visual input just like people do.
 AI makes machines think, but computer vision enables them to perceive and comprehend pixel-level visual data.
 Computer vision can be used to read and process images, videos, and other visual inputs.

-But how does utilization of computer vision in manufacturing industry work?
+But how does manufacturing utilize computer vision?
 How do manufacturers aim to alter their systems and procedures as more and more firms seek to incorporate computer vision and Industry 4.0?
 Let’s look at it.

 In order to elicit the appropriate responses and help humans with a variety of production-related tasks, computer vision in manufacturing focuses on developing artificial systems that can capture, process, and thus understand visual inputs from the physical world (primarily factories and other industrial sites).